HirokiHamaguchi/latexlint/README.md

 ![doc/LLENDash](https://github.com/hari64boli64/latexlint/blob/master/doc/LLEnDash.png?raw=true)

-Although this rule is [not inherent orthographic "correctness"](https://en.wikipedia.org/wiki/Dash#En_dash), in a lot of cases, use of en dash is [preferred](https://en.wikipedia.org/wiki/Wikipedia:Manual_of_Style#Dashes).
+Although this rule is [not inherent orthographic "correctness"](https://en.wikipedia.org/wiki/Dash#En_dash), in a lot of cases, the use of en dash is [preferred](https://en.wikipedia.org/wiki/Wikipedia:Manual_of_Style#Dashes).

 For example, we detect the following.